skills421/PythonMultiTrack/README.md

 * step 023 - Writing the output file - generating JSON
 * step 024 - Creating an App Controller
 * step 025 - Creating an empty GUI Frame
+* step 026 - Adding a menu to our GUI